NFL Draft Grades - New England Patriots

 Round: 4

 One of the many things wrong with New England's roster is a weak receiving corps.
-Tre Harris is a big receiver who makes contested catches.
+They also need a tight end for the future.
+Gunnar Helm was a dangerous seam weapon for Texas.
+Pick change; previously Tre Harris, WR

 Round: 5